compsigh/deploy/README.md

 # DEPLOY/23

 Welcome to the repo for the landing page & platform for DEPLOY/23 — [compsigh](https://compsigh.so)'s first hackathon, and our biggest event of the semester.
-An interdisciplinary three-day event running from Friday October 27th–Sunday October 29th, bringing together the best minds in CS, design, and engineering to hack on a project for a weekend.
+An interdisciplinary three-day event running from Friday November 17th – Sunday November 19th, bringing together the best minds in CS, design, and engineering to hack on a project for a weekend.

 ## Stack